wp-plugins/custom-banners/readme.txt

 OK!
 This usually happens when there isn't a default Height and Width set on your Basic Options, causing the dimensions to not be correctly set on your slides.
 All you have to do is adjust the Default Banner Width and Default Banner Height to suit your needs!

+= Yarg!
+In the Widget, I've set my Banner Height to Auto but a pixel value is still being used.
+Why? =

+Unless you are using the Use Image Tag option, the height of the banner will default to a pixel value to prevent the banner from having no height.

 == Screenshots ==

 1. This is the Add New Banner Page.